 By the Victorian era things had changed.
 The generation that loved melodrama was more than happy to believe that dark rituals were enacted therein.
 In 1871 a gentleman wrote to the Leeds Mercury in great excitement having ‘discovered’ the temple and inside it a ‘huge block, probably for sacrifice’.
 He found everything in the ‘highest state of perfection and preservation’; unsurprising really, as the folly was not yet a century old.

-The temple is traditionally said to have been constructed in the early 19th century as an act of philanthropy to give employment to destitute soldiers returning from the Napoloenic wars.
-What is curious is that it is not discussed in early tourist guides and there seems to be no mention in contemporary letters, diaries, or newspapers.
+The temple was probably constructed in the early 19th century (it was there by 1810) as an act of philanthropy to give employment to destitute soldiers returning from the Napoloenic wars.
+What is curious is that it is not discussed in early tourist guides and there seems to be few mentions in contemporary letters, diaries, or newspapers.
 Did Danby deliberately keep it hushed up to add to its lure, or was it just too far out of the way for genteel tourists to visit?

 Anyway, today’s visitors are in for a treat.
 The Druid’s Temple can be accessed via a public footpath and permissive footpaths allow further exploration courtesy of the Swinton estate, which also offers excellent sustenance at the nearby Bivouac cafe. https://www.swintonestate.com/bivouac/